Duff McKagan: 1985–1997: Guns N' Roses, Believe in Me and Neurotic Outsiders

-Rose threw the mike over his shoulder and walked off the stage.
+Rose threw the mic over his shoulder and walked off the stage.

 In 1995, with Guns N' Roses largely inactive, McKagan formed the supergroup Neurotic Outsiders with Steve Jones of the Sex Pistols, John Taylor of Duran Duran, and his Guns N' Roses bandmate Matt Sorum.
 Originally a gathering of friends jamming together at the Viper Room in Hollywood, they released their self-titled album on Maverick Records in 1996.
 The band played a brief tour of Europe and North America, before disbanding in 1997.
 McKagan was the last member of the Appetite for Destruction lineup to leave Guns N' Roses, resigning as bassist in August 1997.
 McKagan had recently become a father and wrote about his decision to leave in his autobiography, stating "Guns had been paying rent on studios for three years now—from 1994 to 1997—and still did not have a single song.
 The whole operation was so erratic that it didn't seem to fit with my hopes for parenthood, for stability."